magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Performance enhancements

-*  Cart operations for carts containing over 750 configurable products has been improved by increasing the memory limit set by `max_input_vars` in the `php.ini` file to support input variables volume.
+*  Cart operations for carts containing over 750 configurable products have been improved by increasing the memory limit set by `max_input_vars` in the `php.ini` file to support input variables volume.

 *  Optimization of sales rules processing during checkout by deferring total calculation.
 Merchants can enable this deferment by setting the `checkout/deferred_total_calculating` variable in the `env.php` file.
 Alternatively, you can run `bin/magento setup:config:set --deferred-total-calculating 1|0`.  <!--- MCP-573-->